1. Hell and Punishment: Eternal, Conscious Torment

 Certain false believers penetrated the church to whom Jude was writing.
 Blackest darkness is reserved for them forever.
 The Greek adjective for “forever” is aiōnios.

 Alternative interpretation: Once again, the Greek word could be translated blackest darkness in “the age to come” or “age-long darkness” but the duration of the darkness is not clear.
 Also, darkness can speak of nonexistence, which can last forever from God’s and our point of view.
 This concept of darkness is parallel to Jesus’s description of the afterlife for the wicked as “outer darkness” (Matt.
 8:12; 22:13; 25:30; cf. 2 Pet.
 2:17).
-But if ECT proponents claim that this interpretation of aiōnios is farfetched (the age to come or age-long), then one thing is for certain: they teach that hell is a fire, and this verse talks about blackest darkness.
+But if ECT proponents claim that this interpretation of aiōnios is farfetched (the age to come or age-long), then one thing is certain: they teach that hell is a fire, and this verse talks about blackest darkness.
 So all three theories can have problems with it.
 Every doctrine runs into at least one problem text, but the general import of all the other verses discussed in this section significantly weakens the ECT interpretation.

-Rev. 14:9-11:
+Revelation 14:9-11:

 A third angel followed them and said in a loud voice: “If anyone worships the beast and its image and receives its mark on their forehead or on their hand, 10 they, too, will drink the wine of God’s fury, which has been poured full strength into the cup of his wrath.
 They will be tormented with burning sulfur in the presence of the holy angels and of the Lamb.
 11 And the smoke of their torment will rise for ever and ever.
 There will be no rest day or night for those who worship the beast and its image, or for anyone who receives the mark of its name.”
 (Rev. 14:9-11)

 Anyone who worships the beast will be tormented with burning sulfur in the presence of God’s holy angels and of the Lamb.
 Smoke of their torment will rise forever and ever, and there will be no rest day or night for anyone who worships the beast and its image.
 “Forever and ever” is the word aiōnios used twice, which emphasizes the eternality of the punishment.
+Therefore ECT is sustained.

 Alternative interpretation: The entire book of the Revelation is apocalyptic.
 So caution is needed.
 First, there is no mention here about hell or final punishment.
 It is just a judgment on anyone who worships the beast and its image.
-Rev. 9:17-18 used the wording “fire and brimstone” in connection with temporal judgment with no association to the lake of fire (Rev. 20:7-15).
+Revelation 9:17-18 uses the wording “fire and brimstone” in connection with temporal judgment with no association to the lake of fire (Rev. 20:7-15).
 This passage instead has the background of the fire and brimstone of Sodom and Gomorrah (Gen. 19:24; Ps.
 11:6); the land of Israel under judgment (Deut.
 29:23); Isaiah’s prediction of the Valley of Hinnom at the destruction of Assyria (Is.
 30:33); his prediction of the destruction of Edom (Is.
 34:9); and Ezekiel’s prediction of the destruction of Gog, the chief prince of Magog (Ezek.
 28:22).
 None of the fire and judgment lasted forever (Gregg, pp. 178-83).

 As for the smoke that rises day and night, these are symbols of the effects of punishment, which can last forever, particularly since it is not about hell.
 Wherever this judgment happens, literal smoke does not last forever, but the social and emotional impact does, particularly when it refers to those Old Testament passages about judgment.
+In the most symbolic book in the bible, everlasting smoke is a metaphor for the effects of judgment and destruction. .

-Rev. 20:10, 14-15:
+Revelation 20:10, 14-15:

 10 And the devil, who deceived them, was thrown into the lake of burning sulfur, where the beast and the false prophet had been thrown.
-They will be tormented day and night for ever and ever. … 14 Then death and Hades were thrown into the lake of fire.
+They will be tormented day and night for ever and ever. […] 14 Then death and Hades were thrown into the lake of fire.
 The lake of fire is the second death.
 15 Anyone whose name was not found written in the book of life was thrown into the lake of fire.
 (Rev. 20:10, 14-15)

 The devil will be thrown into the lake of burning sulfur, where the beast and false prophet will also be thrown.
 They will be tormented for ever and ever (v.
 10).
 Then death and hades were thrown into the lake of fire, which is the second death, and so was anyone else thrown there, if his or her name was not found in the book of life (vv.
 14-15).
 In v.
 10, “forever and ever” is the word aiōnios used twice, which emphasizes the everlasting nature of the punishment.